-- Students will apply positioning skills - Students will demonstrate appropriate use of equipment - Students will practice radiation protection - Students will employee proper techniques - Students will use effective oral communication skills with healthcare professionals and patients - Students will demonstrate effective presentation skills and written communication skills - Students will adjust all necessary elements to perform non-routine exams - Students will appropriately evaluate images - Students will demonstrate professional behavior - Students will understand ethical decision making - Students will understand the importance of obtaining membership in professional organizations and obtaining certifications for advanced modalities - Students will complete the program - Students will pass the ARRT National Certification on the first attempt - Graduates will be satisfied with their education and training - Graduates will be gainfully employed within 6 months - Employers will be satisfied with graduates' training
+- Students will apply positioning skills. - Students will demonstrate appropriate use of equipment. - Students will practice radiation protection. - Students will employ proper techniques. - Students will use effective oral communication skills with healthcare professionals and patients. - Students will demonstrate effective presentation skills and written communication skills. - Students will adjust all necessary elements to perform non-routine exams. - Students will appropriately evaluate images. - Students will demonstrate professional behavior. - Students will understand ethical decision making. - Students will understand the importance of obtaining membership in professional organizations and obtaining certifications for advanced modalities. - Students will complete the program. - Students will pass the ARRT National Certification on the first attempt. - Graduates will be satisfied with their education and training. - Graduates will be gainfully employed within 6 months. - Employers will be satisfied with graduates' training.

-In addition to the regular Admission requirements, students applying to the Radiographic Technology program have the following admissions criteria:
+In addition to the regular Admission requirements, applicants applying to the Radiographic Technology program meet the following admissions criteria:

-- 1. Students wishing to enroll in this program must take a placement test and achieve a minimum score indicated below: - a.
-SLE a minimum score of 17 or - b.
-WBST a minimum score of 267 in verbal and quantitative skills - 2.
-Students enrolling in this program must meet the clinical clearance policy of the college. - 3.
-Student must hold personal health insurance. - 4.
-Student must have a VECHS background check.
+- Applicants wishing to enroll in this program must take a placement test and achieve the minimum score indicated below: SLE a minimum score of 17 or - WBST a minimum score of 267 in verbal and quantitative skills - Applicants enrolling in this program must meet the clinical clearance policy of the college. - Applicant must hold personal health insurance. - Applicant must have a VECHS background check. - Applicant must complete an Acknowledgement of Florida Statute Section 456.0635